aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 --- back

+# Use Cases

+## Enterprise Deployment

+Enterprises often have hundreds of SaaS applications.
+SaaS applications often have integrations to other SaaS applications that are critical to the application experience and jobs to be done.
+When a SaaS app needs to request an access token on behalf of a user to a 3rd party SaaS integration's API, the end-user typically needs to complete an interactive delegated OAuth 2.0 flow, as the SaaS application is not in the same security or policy domain as the 3rd party SaaS integration.

+It is industry best practice for an enterprise to connect their ecosystem of SaaS applications to their Identity Provider (IdP) to centralize identity and access management capabilites for the organization.
+End-users get a better experience (SSO) and administrators get better security outcomes such multi-factor authentication and zero-trust.
+SaaS applications today enable the administrator to establish trust with an IdP for user authentication.

+This specification can be used to extend the SSO relationship of multiple SaaS applications to include API access between these applications as well.
+This specification enables federation for Authorization Servers across policy or administrative boundaries.
+The same enterprise IdP that is trusted by applications for SSO can be extended to broker access to APIs.
+This enables the enterprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.

+### Preconditions

+* The Client has a registered OAuth 2.0 Client with the IdP Authorization Server
+* The Client has a registered OAuth 2.0 Client with the Resource Application
+* Enterprise has established a trust relationship between their IdP and the Client for SSO and Identity Assertion Authorization Grant
+* Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Identity Assertion Authorization Grant
+* Enterprise has granted the Client permission to act on behalf of users for the Resource Application with a set of scopes

+## Email and Calendaring Applications

+Email clients can be used with arbitrary email servers, and cannot require pre-established relationships between each email client and each email server.
+When an email client uses OAuth to obtain an access token to an email server, this provides the security benefit of being able to use strong multi-factor authentication methods provided by the email server's authorization server, but does require that the user go through a web-based flow to log in to the email client.
+However, this web-based flow is often seen as distruptive to the user experience when initiated from a desktop or mobile native application, and so is often attempted to be minimized as much as possible.

+When the email client needs access to a separate API, such as a third-party calendaring application, traditionally this would require that the email client go through another web-based OAuth redirect flow to obtain authorization and ultimately an access token.

+To streamline the user experience, this specification can be used to enable the email client to use the identity assertion to obtain an access token for the third-party calendaring application without any user interaction.

+### Preconditions

+* The Client does not have a pre-registered OAuth 2.0 client at the IdP Authorization Server or the Resource Application
+* The Client has obtained an Identity Assertion (e.g. ID Token) from the IdP Authorization Server
+* The Resource Application is configured to allow the Identity Assertion Authorization Grant from unregistered clients

-# Relationship to RFC7522 SAML 2.0 Authorization Grant
+# Relationship to RFC7522

-"SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants" ({{RFC7522}}) describes a mechanism for using a SAML assertion as an authorization grant to obtain an access token.
+"SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants" {{RFC7522}} describes a mechanism for using a SAML assertion as an authorization grant to obtain an access token.
 Directly exchanging a SAML assertion for an access token is limited in the ways this can be securely deployed.

 This specification adds an intermediate step of exchanging a SAML assertion for the intermediate Identity Assertion Authorization Grant, which is then later exchanged for an access token.
 By adding this intermediate step, this provides the security benefit of being able to indicate which API the access token is being requested, enabling the authorization server to enforce policies before issuing the authorization grant.
 Without this step, policies must be enforced at each resource application's authorization server, which doesn't scale well and is impossible in some deployments.